pageer/lnblog/ReadMe.txt

 write to the file system.
 Both Apache and IIS are supported and no database is required.
 File writing through FTP is supported for hosts with safe mode enabled.
 PCRE (Perl-Compatible Regular Expression) support, which is standard with most PHP installations, must be enabled.
-Support for the CURL and gettext extensions is helpful, but not required.
+Support for the CURL, gettext, and either mime-magic or fileinfo extensions is helpful, but not required.

 Installation
 ------------